-On the 15th week written and practical exams on both semester (these exams are parts of the ESE and FE - the student is released from the written and/or practical part of ESE or FE if her/his evaluation is: pass).
+On the 14th week (computerized) written exam, 15th week practical exams on both semester (these exams are parts of the ESE and FE - the student is released from the written and/or practical part of ESE or FE if her/his evaluation is: pass).
 In case of failure student can repeat these parts of the exam during the exam period.